Can you provide an explanation of what MDEC consists of?

 Why does the Judiciary need to consider a new case management system?

-Today’s systems are very old (some 30 years).
-The old (legacy) systems lack flexibility, maintainability and functionality, as well as having limited capacity for interoperability with present and future systems of our criminal justice partners.
-County wide systems do not lend themselves to cross-county communication or statewide reporting.
+Some of the Judiciary’s non-MDEC systems are outdated and up to 30 years old.
+The legacy systems lack flexibility, functionality, and are challenging to maintain, as well as have a limited capacity for interoperability with the present and future systems of the Judiciary’s criminal justice partners.
+In addition, county-wide systems do not lend themselves to cross-county communication or statewide reporting.

 Will the new case management system be used in all court levels?